KacenaS/shared_household_django/README.md

   # if the pet was fed

 This app will be build with Django and I will be mainly forcusing on backend.
-Frontend part will be done using Bootstrap and CSS for now.
+The frontend part will be done using Bootstrap, CSS, and a bit of JavaScript.